Causality from the Point of View of Statistics: More detailed models; levels of causality

 Despite the difficulty of setting up a convincing second-level model in a real-life problem, it seems evident that any earnest effort in that direction can only help in thinking about and defending the assumption of unconfoundedness in a corresponding first-level model---and in opening it to scrutiny and criticism.\footnote{Pearl has been explaining this for years (see the references in footnote \ref{ThreeReferencesToPearl}); for a different opinion see \cite{ImbensRubin1995} and p.~\!22 of \cite{ImbensRubin:2015}.
-It must be admitted, however, that if in relatively simple problems, such as (for instance) those considered in \cite{RobinsWasserman1997}, setting up and justifying a second-level model is possible, in many observational studies of the type considered in \cite{Rosenbaum2002} and \cite{ImbensRubin:2015} it may simply be impossible.
-In fields such as Economics and Sociology, identifying and estimating causal effects seems to be particularly difficult; see the valuable analyses of Freedman in the later chapters of \cite{Freedman:2009} and in chapter 5 of \cite{Freedman:2010}.} The study of such a second-level model can also render a statistical analysis more efficient if it is found that unconfoundedness holds by conditioning on a smaller or more easily available subset of variables: thus, essentially the same method of reduction just used with $\mathbf{X}=(X_1,X_2,X_3)$ shows that both $\mathbf{X}=(X_1,X_3)$ and $\mathbf{X}=(X_2,X_3)$ guarantee unconfoundedness, but (\ref{ExampleSecondLevelModelB}) will often be easier to estimate with any of the last two vectors than with the first.\footnote{ Take for instance $\mathbf{X}=(X_2,X_3)$: ${\cal L}(R|T=t,\mathbf{X}=\mathbf{x}) ={\cal L}\big(\rho(V,x_3,\varphi_5(U_5,x_2),\varphi_6(U_6,t))\big|$ $\tau(U,x_3,\varphi_4(U_4,X_1))=t,\mathbf{X}=(x_2,x_3)\big)= {\cal L}\big(\rho(V,x_3,\varphi_5(U_5,x_2),\varphi_6(U_6,t))\big)$.
-It is important to note that different reductions to first-level causality usually lead to different measures of causal effect; this will be made clear in the remark of subsection \ref{PearlCriterion}.} Besides, it seems that the possibility mentioned above that conditioning on certain variables may create rather than remove confounding, although considered by some to be mostly theoretical (e.g.~\!\cite{Rubin2009}), cannot be ruled out.
-For instance, if we try to reduce model (\ref{ExampleSecondLevelModel}) to first-level causality by conditioning on $\mathbf{X}:=X_3$ alone, writing
+It must be admitted, however, that if in relatively simple problems, such as (for instance) those considered in \cite{RobinsWasserman1997}, setting up and justifying a second-level model is possible, in many observational studies of the type considered in \cite{Rosenbaum2002} and \cite{ImbensRubin:2015} it may be simply impossible.
+In fields such as Economics and Sociology, identifying and estimating causal effects seems to be particularly difficult; see the valuable analyses of Freedman in the later chapters of \cite{Freedman:2009} and in chapter 5 of \cite{Freedman:2010}.} The study of such a second-level model can also render a statistical analysis more efficient if it is found that unconfoundedness holds by conditioning on a smaller or more easily available subset of variables, although the actual measure of causal effect depends somewhat on the subset chosen: thus, essentially the same method of reduction just used with $\mathbf{X}=(X_1,X_2,X_3)$ shows that both $\mathbf{X}=(X_1,X_3)$ and $\mathbf{X}=(X_2,X_3)$ guarantee unconfoundedness, but (\ref{ExampleSecondLevelModelB}) could be easier to estimate with the latter and a somewhat different measure of causal effect could be estimated with the former.\footnote{ Take for instance $\mathbf{X}=(X_2,X_3)$: ${\cal L}(R|T=t,\mathbf{X}=\mathbf{x}) ={\cal L}\big(\rho(V,x_3,\varphi_5(U_5,x_2),\varphi_6(U_6,t))\big|$ $\tau(U,x_3,\varphi_4(U_4,X_1))=t,\mathbf{X}=(x_2,x_3)\big)= {\cal L}\big(\rho(V,x_3,\varphi_5(U_5,x_2),\varphi_6(U_6,t))\big)$.
+It is important to remember that different reductions to first-level causality usually lead to different measures of causal effect; this will be made clear in the remark of subsection \ref{PearlCriterion}.}